 Tutankhamun was a king of the 18th dynasty who ruled Egypt for approximately ten years until his death about 1250 BC.
-His fame stems from the discovery of his tomb in the "Valley of the Kings" in 1922, a cemetery that housed incomparable artistic masterpieces and archaeological artefacts, demonstrating Egyptian art's development.
+His fame stems from the discovery of his tomb in the "Valley of the Kings" in 1922, a cemetery that housed incomparable artistic masterpieces and archaeological artifacts, demonstrating Egyptian art's development.

 Tutankhamun appears to have disappeared from Egyptian public consciousness in a short time after his death.
 It remained practically unknown until 1922 when its tomb was discovered by the archaeologist Howard Carter.

 Tutankhamun's tomb was robbed twice in antiquity, but according to the objects taken, it seems clear that these robberies were committed several times before Tutankhamun's definitive burial.

 Over time the exact location of the tomb was lost, being buried by stone chips belonging to later tombs.
 In the years that followed, the entrance to the tomb was covered by huts for the workers, who obviously had no idea what could be below.
 When at the end of the twentieth dynasty the tombs of the Valley of the Kings were completely dismantled, Tutankhamun's tomb was neglected, probably by simple forgetfulness.

 The artifacts found in his grave have provided us with numerous clues about his daily life.